LoopKit/loopdocs/docs/version/code-custom-edits.md

 ![img/carb_screen.png](img/carb_screen.png){width="200"}
 {align="center"}

 Loop’s default carb absorption times are based on the high, medium, and low glycemic index absorption curves presented in *Think Like A Pancreas* by Gary Scheiner.
 In prior versions of the *Loop* app, for example version 2.2.x, the lollipop (fast) icon was set for 2 hours, taco (medium) icon for 3 hours, and pizza (slow) icon for 4 hours.
-This is modified for `Loop 3` to 30 minutes, 3 hours and 5 hours respectively.
+This is modified for `the *Loop* app` to 30 minutes, 3 hours and 5 hours respectively.
 Some people prefer different values.

 ??? question "Do you want to know more?
 (Click to open/close)"
     The developers did this because they expect fast to only be used for rapid-acting low treatments.
 The medium and fast values are for moderate and higher-fat or large meals.